 Return Values & Error Codes

+This section defines the CMAPI specific return values, error codes and UICC Status Words.

+For error handling specific to the transport please refer to the respective transport binding sections 5.5.1.4 and 5.5.2.6.
+For error handling specific to JSON-RPC please refer to [JSON-RPC].

-Return Values and Error Codes
+Return values and Error Codes

 The Return values and Error Codes table is used to capture the warnings, error codes and information when the Open CMAPI is running.
 Some additional warnings and output information can be defined depending on the implementation.